 In reality, Eq.
-1 would contain many additional error terms that are not considered in these simulations, e.g. spectroscopy, instrument characteristics, aerosol mismatch errors (i.e. picking the wrong aerosol type to retrieve).
+(1) would contain many additional error terms that are not considered in these simulations, e.g., spectroscopy, instrument characteristics, aerosol mismatch errors (i.e., picking the wrong aerosol type to retrieve).
 These are discussed in detail in Connor et al. (2016) as linear error estimates.
-The results reported here only address errors in the full non-linear retrieval system for the actual retrieved variables; it does not include errors from unincluded physics or other error sources

-20 (such as spectroscopy error).
-In the analysis presented in Section 3, each of the diagnostics given in Equations 1 through 5 will be used to examine the error estimates on the simulations and compared to previously published results on real OCO-2 data.
+The results reported here only address errors in the full nonlinear retrieval system for the actual retrieved variables; they do not include errors from unincluded physics or other error sources (such as spectroscopy error).
+In the analysis presented in Sect.
+3, each of the diagnostics given in Eqs.
+(1) through (5) will be used to examine the error estimates on the simulations and compared to previously published results on real OCO-2 data.